Idie's Farm

 This best royal icing recipe without meringue powder or corn syrup, is perfect for the avid baker that wants to make a clean wholesome cookie, and feel guiltless serving it to their family!
 This classic royal icing recipe will give your cookies that professional look we all love to adore, especially on those cute Christmas cookies.

-This icing is great for decorating cookies and dries to a nice hard finish!
-Here is a delicious cookie recipe to try this icing on!
-Soft and Chewy Sourdough Discard Gingerbread Cookies
+This icing is perfect for decorating cookies and dries to a nice, firm finish.
+If you want something delicious to try it on, bake a batch of Soft and Chewy Sourdough Discard Gingerbread Cookies or my Perfect Soft Sourdough Discard Sugar Cookie Recipe.

 Can I use royal icing on cookies?